Easy Recipes for Marathon Runners

 Eating for marathon training doesn’t have to be stressful.
 These easy recipes will help boost your recovery and ensure you’re eating a variety of easy meals to boost performance.

-I’ve previously shared my meal prep for athletes and easy freezer meals for new moms, but I haven’t yet talked about my favorite quick dinner recipes.
+I’ve previously shared my meal prep for athletes and easy freezer meals for new moms, but I haven’t yet talked about my favorite quick dinner recipes and healthy meals for marathon training.

 Many of these are perfectly aligned with our sports nutrition course recommendations for fueling well, too!